Ecofascism: 2020s

 In Finland on 15 March 2024, the anniversary of Christchurch mosque shooting, Finnish army Alikersantti Evita Kolmonen was arrested for allegedly planning a mass shooting in a university in Vaasa that day.
 As her motivation she said the world needed "a mass culling" to put an end to "selfish individualism", "human degeneration", global warming and conspicuous consumption.
-The Finnish police described her as ecofascist and that she had read books by Nietzsche, Linkola and Kaczynski.
+The Finnish police described her as ecofascist and that she had read books by Friedrich Nietzsche, Linkola, and Kaczynski.
 Additionally she had praised Pekka-Eric Auvinen in internet conversations and had visited Jokela school where he perpetrated the mass shooting.
 During the court proceedings, a bomb threat was called against the Vaasa Court of Appeal hearing her case.
 Kolmonen was convicted on 15 January 2025 of a firearm offense and planning an aggravated crime against life and health, and sentenced to three years and two months in prison.

-On 12 August 2024 at least five people were wounded in a mass stabbing attack in Eskisehir, Turkey.
-The perpetrator had called for "Total Human Death" and voiced support for Ted Kaczynski, Auvinen and Accelerationism on the Internet.

-Natalie Rupnow, the perpetrator of the 16 December 2024 Abundant Life Christian School shooting called Auvinen "one true ideal of the so-called future" and included photos of him in her manifesto.

 On 24 April 2025, a mass stabbing occurred at Our Lady of All Helps High School in Nantes, France, a teenage student was killed and three others were wounded.
 A 15-year-old male suspect was arrested at the scene and wrote a manifesto titled Immune Action.
 The document was sent to students via email and advocated environmentalism, anti-industrialism and anti-globalism and contained strong antisemitism.
 The suspect followed neo-Nazi groups on social media, "loved Hitler" and he "wanted to bring back the Nazi ideas of Hitler" according to his classmates.

 On 2 July 2025, the trial of a Luxembourger neo-Nazi accused of plotting terror attacks and building a bomb factory in his home begun.
 In the raid on his property in Strassen, the police uncovered explosive precursors nitroglycerin, urea nitrate, chlorine and the explosive TATP and a finished nail bomb.
 The material was so dangeous it had to be destroyed on site.
 The man was a local member of the eco-fascist Green Brigade.

+On 18 May 2026, the perpetrators of the 2026 Islamic Center of San Diego shooting, killed three Muslim men, and later died by suicide.
+One of the perpetrators described themself in the 75-page manifesto that they left, as a "Christian Ecofascist Accelerationist".
+The manifesto that appeared to have been written by the shooters espoused Islamophobia, antisemitism, accelerationism, homophobia, transphobia, misogyny, nihilistic violent extremism, influence from incel culture, and anti-Trump views.
+The manifesto also celebrated multiple prior mass shooters, while highlighting the Christchurch Mosque shooting as a specific inspiration for the shooting.